-Street art in the Pigneto and Torpignattara neighborhood
+Street art in the Pigneto and Torpignattara neighborhood of Rome

 The district of Torpignattara extends along the Via Casilina and Via Bullicante St. This is one of the parts of Rome that was bombed during WWII.
 Torpignattara is one of the multicultural neighborhoods in Rome.
-If you go sightseeing the street art in this neighborhood, don’t forget to pay a visit to the lesser-known catacombs of Santi Marcellino and Pietro in the park Villa de Sanctis.
+If you go sightseeing street art in this neighborhood, don’t forget to pay a visit to the lesser-known catacombs of Santi Marcellino and Pietro in the park Villa de Sanctis.
 The catacombs have nearly intact frescoes and the villa is the right place to have a picnic or even to jog.
 If you feel more like a glass of wine or a coffee, head to the hipster neighborhood Pigneto.
 You will find some baffling street art in the following places:

 8. Via Capua